Diabetes Prevention

 What is diabetes prevention?

-Diabetes prevention refers to measures taken to prevent or delay the onset of type 2 diabetes.
+Diabetes prevention refers to measures taken to reduce the risk of developing type 2 diabetes.

-Who is at risk for developing type 2 diabetes?
+Who is at risk for type 2 diabetes?

-Individuals with a family history, obesity, physical inactivity, and certain ethnicities are at higher risk.
+Individuals with a family history, obesity, physical inactivity, and certain ethnicities are at increased risk.

 Are there any specific foods that can help prevent diabetes?

-Foods high in fiber, such as fruits, vegetables, and whole grains.
+Foods high in fiber, such as fruits, vegetables, and whole grains, may be beneficial, while sugary drinks and refined carbohydrates may increase the risk.

-Chronic stress may increase the risk of developing type 2 diabetes.
+Chronic stress may contribute to an increased risk of developing type 2 diabetes, although the relationship is not fully understood.

 Are there any medications that can help prevent diabetes?